One of my favourite moofies from the 1980s was Heartburn with Meryl Streep and Jack Nicholson.

 You can also add value to your own life.
 Did you know that?
 It’s safe to do that.
 It’s safe to add value to your own life and take care of yourself.
 Prioritise yourself.
 Creatives, particularly women, often don’t consider that.
 They play small.
 They’re too self-deprecating.
 They swallow the starving artist myth, no questions asked.

-I’d love you to join our community.
-It’s one of the warmest, most energetic and supportive groups online.
+I’d love you to join our online community.
+It’s one of the warmest, most energetic and supportive kidlit groups in. the. universe.
+(And I NEVER exaggerate.)

-Together we can enrich each others lives, enhance our creativity and give each other a hand.
+Together we can enrich each others lives, enhance our own creativity and be there when the going gets tough.